Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Comparing Nearby Galaxies' Most Dominant Mergers and Satellite Populations

 For satellites, we only have access to the `full' classical satellite populations (i.e.\ $M_{V}\,{<}\,{-}9$\ satellites out to the virial radius) of the MW and M31.
 We therefore follow recent studies \citep[e.g.,][]{smercina2018,bennet2019,carlsten2021} and restrict our attention to satellites within a projected galactic radius of 150\,kpc, down to an absolute $V$-band magnitude of $M_{V}\,{<}\,{-}9$\ (see Figure \ref{fig:sat-sh_census}).
 Though there is diversity in both survey area and depth, all eight systems are considered complete within these radius and brightness criteria.

-Figure \ref{fig:sat-accretion} shows $M_{\rm Dom}$\ plotted against $N_{\rm Sat}$\ for the eight available MW-mass systems, color-coded by whether $M_{\rm \star,Dom}$\ represents a past merger (i.e. accreted mass; blue) or an existing satellite (yellow).
-A clear and surprisingly tight relationship is visible, spanning the entire three orders of magnitude in dominant merger mass --- systems that have experienced larger mergers host more satellites.
+Figure \ref{fig:sat-accretion} shows $M_{\rm \star,Dom}$\ plotted against $N_{\rm Sat}$\ for the eight available MW-mass systems, color-coded by whether $M_{\rm \star,Dom}$\ represents a past merger (i.e. accreted mass; blue) or an existing satellite (yellow).\footnote{See \textsc{appendix} \ref{sec:m51-ngc4565} for limits on M51 and NGC 4565.} A clear and surprisingly tight relationship is visible, spanning the entire three orders of magnitude in dominant merger mass --- systems that have experienced larger mergers host more satellites.